 The dining scene on Grand Turk is very different to that on Provo as the majority of tourists visit for just a few hours straight from the cruise port.
 Most of the places to eat are casual dining spots serving burgers, pizzas and seafood.
 As may be expected, they tend to get quite crowded when the cruise ships are in town.

 Sample fresh local fare

 North and Middle Caicos don’t have a huge selection of restaurants, but there are some top choices if you fancy sampling fresh local fare.
 Many of the restaurants combine fresh seafood with locally grown vegetables from the Government Farm in North Caicos.
 Most places are closed on Sunday, although several will open by reservation if you book in advance.

 Sample the local rum

-Bambarra rum is the islands’ signature rum brand, and it’s a must-try tipple during a Turks and Caicos vacation.
+Bambarra rum is the islands’ signature rum brand and a must-try during a Turks and Caicos vacation.
 You can buy it in any bar or rum shack, or you can stock up on bottles in most supermarkets and liquor stores.